Fortnite guide (v7.20) – tips and tricks for Season 7, how to play, how to improve, how to win

 Here are RPS’s top points to consider when starting a new match in Fortnite.
 These tips should give you a bit of an edge against other players who come up against you in the first minutes of Fortnite match.

-- Before the match begins, you’ll be placed on the Spawn Island, where you can freely practice moving, building, and shooting with the weapons on the ground without fear of dying.
-You can also use this time to bring up your map and view the flight path of the Battle Bus, because this affects where might be a good place to land.
+- Before the match begins, you’ll be placed on the Spawn Island, where you can freely practice building and shooting, and also view the map and Battle Bus flight path ahead of time.

 - The closer a location to the Battle Bus’s flight path, the more popular it’s likely to be.
-Large towns like Tilted Towers, Pleasant Park, Retail Row, and Paradise Palms all contain lots of loot, but they’re also very popular and often you’ll have to contend with a dozen or more players for said loot.
+Large towns like Tilted Towers and Paradise Palms all contain lots of loot, but they’re also very popular and therefore dangerous.

 - As soon as you leave the Battle Bus, you’ll start to freefall.
-You can direct yourself while in the air, and maneuver yourself as you see fit.
-Once you hit a certain distance above the ground, your parachute will deploy – though you can deploy your parachute at any time before this point too.
-While parachuting, you can also use “WASD” to move around and pinpoint your landing.
+You can direct yourself while in the air, and once you hit a certain distance above the ground, your parachute will deploy – though you can deploy your parachute at any time before this point too.
+While parachuting, you can use “WASD” to move around and pinpoint your landing.

-- Once you’ve deployed your parachute and you’re waiting to land, have a quick look around to see if anyone else is landing near you.
-This will give you a decent idea of how quickly you’ll need to find a weapon and other equipment, and be ready for a fight.
+- As you’re landing, have a quick look around to see if anyone else is landing near you.
+This will give you a decent idea of how quickly you’ll need to find a weapon and other equipment.

-- The first thing to do once you land is to loot up, because you’ll need at least a single weapon – preferably several – to defend yourself from nearby enemies.
+- The first thing to do once you land is to loot up, because you’ll need at least a single weapon.
 Try to land on the roof of a house or a building and dig through the building from top-to-bottom.

 - In particular, keep an eye and ear out for chests to open, because these will always contain a weapon.
-When you’re near a chest, you will get an audio cue, like some sort of wonderful angelic humming, which will tell you where exactly the chest is hidden.
+Nearby chests have an audio cue, which will tell you where exactly the chest is hidden.
 There are hundreds of chest locations scattered across the map, though be aware that chests will not always spawn in every one of these locations.

-- Nearly as important as weapons are shield potions, which you can find on the ground or in chests, like weapons.
+- Nearly as important as weapons are shield potions, which you can find on the ground or in chests and other loot caches.
 You start the game with 100 health, but you also have a shield bar above your health bar, which can be filled up using shield potions.
-More on shields and potions below.

-- Once you’ve got weapons, ammo, shields, and other items, you should concentrate on chopping down trees, walls, fences, and other objects in order to gain some materials so you can throw up some walls if someone starts shooting at you.
+- Once you’ve got weapons, ammo, and shields, you should concentrate on chopping down trees, walls, fences, and other objects in order to gain some materials so you can throw up some walls if someone starts shooting at you.
 Remember, building in Fortnite is absolutely essential for success, so teach yourself to build the moment you come under fire.

 Weapon types and rarities